ihavethatonvinyl/blog/content/conversations/talking-with-daniel-kohn.md

 ---
 ![](/images/upload/dk.jpeg)

+*IHTOV correspondent Owen Brazas talks to author Daniel Kohn about the OC punk rock scene and his forthcoming book about it.*

 **IHTOV: OC Punk from 78-00s certainly evolved and flowed while still retaining a distinctive character.
 If you were to pick 3 albums for a listener who was just getting into it what would you give them?
 Can you remember when you first heard these records, what was it about them that pulled you in?**

 DK: Great question!
 There are so many formative albums, but if you want to get your foot in the door, the ones I'd suggest (in no particular order) are: The Adolescents (Blue Album), Social Distortion (self-titled), and the Offspring's *Smash*.
 I only discovered the Adolescents later when I moved to Southern California, but the songs aren't just a snapshot in time, they're an incredible moment of a band of wild outsiders creating a beautiful brand of melodic hardcore that was so damn catchy!
 As someone once told me, they were OC's version of the Buzzcocks -- or should have been.
 With the '90s punk boom, nothing would have been possible without SD's 1990 self-titled album.
 Everyone knows it for Mike Ness's hard-scrabble storytelling, but it's the album where he grew up.
 "Story of My Life," "Sick Boys" and "Ball and Chain" are all-timers and veer away from hardcore and closer to roots rock.
 Two of these three songs remain rock radio staples today and help bring the band beyond *Another State of Mind* and its hardcore fans,and to the mainstream.
 Lastly, what's *not* to say about *Smash*?
 I remember seeing the "Come Out and Play" video for the first time as a seventh grader in the summer of 1994, and was blown away.
 An album like that, released on an indie label, isn't supposed to conquer the world, yet it did.
 What is the common thread?
 These were the songs of the suburbs that retained 1000000% authenticity.
 That's what always grabbed me about them.
 The truth.
 Regardless of being based in Southern California, these songs and sounds were of the suburbs and relatable to anyone from there.